aditdit/sdui-kmp/README.md

-# Modula SDUI SDK (KMM)
+# Modula SDUI SDK (KMP)

-MODULA is a powerful Server-Driven UI (SDUI) SDK built with **Kotlin Multiplatform (KMM)**.
+MODULA is a powerful Server-Driven UI (SDUI) SDK built with **Kotlin Multiplatform (KMP)**.
 It enables you to build high-performance, native user interfaces for Android, iOS, Web, and React Native using a single JSON definition.

 ## 📱 App Previews